 Sandy has provided numerous local, state, and national presentations with a focus on social and emotional development, toxic stress, resilience, mental health and challenging behavior, school readiness, child development, special education, parent education, and Positive Behavior Interventions and Support (PBIS) for early childhood.
-Sandy is newly elected to Orange County’s Local Child Care and Development Planning Council, is a committed volunteer and former Board Member with Families Forward, and currently serves on the Board of Directors for Orange County Association for the Education of Young Children.
-When not advocating for everything ‘early childhood’, Sandy enjoys spending time with her husband, two adult children, and her dogs!
+Sandy is on the Orange County’s Local Child Care and Development Planning Council, and a fierce advocate for “up stream” work to ensure our future leaders are healthy, productive and culturally competent.

 She has a heart to serve people and seek justice for all, especially children.
 She has volunteered with many non-profits in Orange County, has traveled all over the world serving vulnerable children, families and communities, and is currently a licensed foster parent.